Sex and cancer for partners

 Sexuality

-It might be helpful, or necessary, to put intercourse on hold for a while and focus on showing each other affection.
-Kissing and touching can be very comforting and relaxing, as long as you're both clear about how far you're expecting to go.
+It might be helpful, or necessary, to put intercourse on hold for a while.
+Focus on showing each other affection.
+Kissing and touching can be very comforting and relaxing.
+You should both be clear about how far you're expecting to go.

 Many people are afraid of causing their partner pain, even by touching them.
 Worries like this can get in the way of a relationship.
 Talking with each other will help.
 Ask your partner to guide you either by words or actions and be prepared to go at their pace.
 If your partner feels rather shy at taking the lead, some gentle encouragement might help.